It never fails that I get “the look” when I’m out of state and tell people I’m from Colorado.

 The pot shops went up.
 Life went on.
 Nobody really cared all that much until voters were asked if they wanted to drop the bad-back pretense and go all the way with ending prohibition.
 It was pretty much a no-brainer.
 The last 100 years or so made it perfectly clear how easy it was to produce and find pot regardless of whether it was legal.
 Since so many people were smoking it anyway, why keep putting on a show that it was totally for “medicinal needs” wink, wink, nudge, nudge?

-It’s been almost 20 years now, and much hasn’t changed in Colorado.
+It’s been almost 20 years now since weed became another form of beer, and much hasn’t changed in Colorado.
 Polling data shows that about 2 in 10 adults smoke it up sometimes or all the time, about what they did before it was legal.
 National polling shows it’s more like 3 in 10 adults riding the canna-bus at least once a month here in Colorado, not drastically different than what goes on in the rest of the country.

 Despite the hand-wringers’ predictions of a Colorado apotcalypse, it appears that society hasn’t broken down into frequent public scenes of reefer madness.